-Theresa Mason ( Teri) /Administrator/Director: Management of Center, including personnel, finance, legal and business structure as well as the day to day operations of the Center.
-She shall also be responsible for implementing program’s for children, supervise the staff, and conduct staff meetings.
+Theresa Mason ( Teri) /Administrator/Director: Manages the Center, including personnel, finance, legal and business structure as well as the day to day operations of the Center.
+Implements programs for children, supervises the staff, and conducts staff meetings.

+Site Director: assists the Administrator in planning age appropriate curriculum, supervising children and staff.

-Asst.
-Director: Assist Administrator/Director as needed
+Assistant Director: Assists Administrator/Director as needed

 Teacher: Plans, implements and supervises the daily activities of a group of children.

-Assistant teacher: Assists the teacher in all activities and supervision of a group of children.
+Assistant Teacher: Assists the teacher in all activities and supervision of a group of children.

+Assistant Site Director: Assists the Site Director in planning and supervision.

-Food service personnel: Shall be responsible for the food preparation, menus, kitchen sanitation and nutrition.
+Food service personnel: Prepares food, creates menus, ensures kitchen sanitation and nutrition.

-Maintenance personnel: Shall be responsible for building/property maintenance.
+Maintenance personnel: Maintains facility through building/property janitorial and maintenance.

 EQUAL OPPORTUNITY POLICY AND HIRING PRACTICES

 The Center recognizes our employees as one of our greatest assets.